zyxar/hdfs/README.md

 # Known Issues #

 1. <del>Currently connecting to local file system is not handled correctly.
-So `Connect("", 0)` would lead to error.</del> It is okay now accessing to local file system.
+So `Connect("", 0)` would lead to error.</del> It is okay now to access to local file system.